cristian-bicheru/detect-simd/docs/source/index.rst

    Detect CPU SIMD Capabilities.

-   :return: Dict containing supported SIMD instruction sets.
-Each supported instruction set maps to either a 0 or a 1 indicating if it is supported by the user's computer.
+   :return: Dictionary containing each SIMD instruction set.
+Each instruction set maps to either a 0 or a 1 indicating if it is supported by the user's computer.
    :rtype: dict

-Supported SIMD Instruction Sets
+Detectable SIMD Instruction Sets
 ###################################
   * MMX
   * x64